ProudHokori/Book-collection-project/README.md

 # <p align="center"> Book Collection Project </p>

-The main objectives of this project is for conclude and apply all lesson in the 01219114 Computer Programming I course and another objective is for creating program that can help user to store, find and manage the data of his/her book collection.
+The main objectives of this project is for conclude and apply all lesson in the Computer Programming I course, Kasetsart University and another objective is for creating program that can help user to store, find and manage the data of his/her book collection.
 <p align="center">